Frequently Asked Questions

 What is the notification process for confirmed cases of COVID-19?

 Notification of COVID-19 cases, and potential exposures within our community, is managed by public health authorities, not by Corpus Christi College.
 If Corpus Christi College is asked by public health authorities to notify our community members of a confirmed case, we will do so by distributing material prepared by those public health authorities.

-Until further notice, all courses will continue to be delivered fully online.
 See the full list of courses

 to be offered.